BhavyaRosiya/Smart-Precision-Agriculture-Monitoring-and-Automated-Irrigation-System-using-LPC2129-and-IoT/README.md

 F7

-Make sure the project compiles successfully without any errors.
+Make sure that the project compiles successfully.

+The build should complete with:

+0 Errors

+Warnings should also be reviewed and resolved wherever possible.

-##📦 5.
+#📦 5.
 Generate the HEX File

-Open:
+To generate the HEX file, open:

+Project
+   ↓
-Project → Options for Target → Output
+Options for Target
+   ↓
+Output

 Enable:

 ☑ Create HEX File

-Then build the project again using:
+Then build the project again:

 Project → Build Target

-The generated .hex file will normally be available inside the:
+After a successful build, the generated .hex file will normally be available in the project's:

 Objects/

 folder.

+Example:

+Objects/
+└── Smart_Agriculture.hex
-##🔌 6.
+#🔌 6.
 Connect the LPC2129

 Connect the LPC2129 development board to the computer using the supported programming interface.

-Connect the required sensors and peripherals according to the project's circuit diagram and pin configuration.
+Connect the required sensors and peripherals according to the project's circuit diagram and configured GPIO/ADC pins.

-🔧 Main Connections
+🔧 Main Hardware Connections
 Module	Interface
 Soil Moisture Sensor	ADC
 Water Level Sensor	ADC
-LM35	ADC
+LM35 Temperature Sensor	ADC
-LDR	ADC
+LDR Sensor	ADC
 DHT22	GPIO
 Rain Sensor	GPIO
 Flame Sensor	GPIO